 The Fair Credit Reporting Act (FCRA) protects your right to privacy when it comes to credit reports, and provides the means to correct any errors in these reports.

 First and foremost, the FCRA gives you the right to review your credit report and to have any incorrect information in those reports corrected.

 The FCRA also polices who can obtain your credit report and why.
 In general, someone can obtain your credit report only if he or she has a legitimate business reason to do so, or if you request a report on his or her behalf.
-Legitimate business reasons include creditors doing credit report inquiries on prospective borrowers, employers handling employee benefit matters, and insurers doing a credit check before issuing a policy.
+Legitimate business reasons include creditors doing credit report inquiries on prospective borrowers, employers hiring new employees and handling employee benefit matters, and insurers doing a credit check before issuing a policy.

 You also have the right to have any errors in your credit report corrected.
 You can submit a dispute to the appropriate consumer credit bureau fairly easily online.
 The agency is required to investigate the situation and make any necessary changes or corrections.

 Credit reporting agencies are also required to disclose the sources of any incorrect information and provide you with a list of who has received a copy of the report that includes the incorrect information.
 Once these mistakes are corrected, the agency must re-issue your corrected credit report to any lenders who received your credit report within the last six months and to any employers who received your credit report within the last two years.